bitnami/charts/bitnami/airflow/README.md

 ## Parameters

-The following tables lists the configurable parameters of the Kafka chart and their default values.
+The following tables lists the configurable parameters of the Airflow chart and their default values.

 | Parameter                                 | Description                                                                                          | Default                                                      |
 | ----------------------------------------- | ---------------------------------------------------------------------------------------------------- | ------------------------------------------------------------ |